 3. Using a portion scoop or a spoon, portion out the batter amongst the donut pans.
 Use a finger to flatten the tops.
 Bake in the oven for 25-30 minutes, or until the top bounces back lightly when touched.
 Immediately remove the donut from the pans - place on a cooling rack.
 If you leave them in the pans, the bottoms will become moist and squishy.

-5. In the meantime, place about 1/2 cup of coconut oil in a small pot and place over low heat until completely melted and liquid.
+4. Allow the donuts to cool for 10 minutes.5.
+In the meantime, place about 1/2 cup of coconut oil in a small pot and place over low heat until completely melted and liquid.

 6. Now prepare the glaze: in a small bowl, place the powdered sugar and add enough non-dairy milk until the glaze is slightly thick, but thin enough to coat the donuts.